AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-50/acsd-58790-fixes-pinch-to-zoom-functionality-on-the-product-detail-page-images-in-mobile-view-on-chrome.md

 ---
-title: 'ACSD-58790: Fixes pinch-to-zoom functionality on the product detail page images in mobile view on Chrome'
+title: 'ACSD-58790: Fixes pinch-to-zoom functionality on the product detail page images in mobile view on [!DNL Chrome]'
 description: ACSD-58790 fixes the Adobe Commerce issue where the image in mobile view on Chrome did not zoom in on the image as expected.
 feature: Storefront
 role: Admin, Developer
 ---

-# ACSD-58790: Fixes pinch-to-zoom functionality on the product detail page images in mobile view on Chrome
+# ACSD-58790: Fixes pinch-to-zoom functionality on the product detail page images in mobile view on [!DNL Chrome]

-The ACSD-58790 patch fixes the Adobe Commerce issue where the image in mobile view on Chrome did not zoom in on the image as expected.
+The ACSD-58790 patch fixes the Adobe Commerce issue where the image in mobile view on [!DNL Chrome] did not zoom in on the image as expected.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.50 is installed.
 The patch ID is ACSD-58790.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions